germal/OpenCVB/README.md

     -   StereoLabs ZED2

+    -   Mynt Eye D 1000

 The Microsoft Kinect for Azure camera has an IMU (Inertial Measurement Unit) and has better depth accuracy but requires more power and is not as portable as the Intel D4xx cameras.

 **The Objective**

 This software is targeting cameras that produce depth as well as color.
-Depth should prompt a complete review of existing computer vision algorithms, i.e. how could depth improve the results?
-To enable revisiting many existing algorithms, this software provides a single application that can run almost 600 algorithms.
+These newer cameras have prompted a review of existing vision algorithms to see how they can be improved if depth is known.
+To enable revisiting many existing algorithms, this software provides a single application that can run over 600 OpenCV algorithms on any of the cameras listed above.

 There are many computer vision examples on the web but too often something is missing.
-And when the build is finally working, a file or option needs to be specified and is not provided.
-OpenCVB collects many of these algorithms into a single application and guarantees that each will build and run.
+OpenCVB is designed to collect these algorithms into a single application and guarantees that each will build and run.
 In addition, the process of adding variants and experimenting with the example is simplified.

-If this approach is to be useful, the languages for computer vision projects - C++, C\#, Python, and VB.Net – need support.
+The languages used are those often found in computer vision projects - C++, C\#, Python and even VB.Net.
 Secondly, it is important to get access to multiple libraries - OpenCV, OpenCVSharp, OpenGL, Emgu, and OpenMP.
 And lastly, it is important to use all the possible image representations - 3D, bitmaps, plots, bar charts, spreadsheets, or text.

 Making these languages and libraries available while using the same infrastructure shaped a standardized class for computer vision examples.
 Implementing hundreds of examples with the same reusable class structure has confirmed the approach is useful.
-The result is a starting point to add depth and explore further computer vision experiments.
+The result is a starting point to add depth and explore computer vision.

 There are other objectives.
 Convolutions combined with neural nets (CNN’s) are a successful approach to computer vision.
 CNN’s detect differences within a set of